OpenAcousticDevices/AudioMoth-Live/README.md

 ## Raspberry Pi ##

 Most Linux releases currently use PulseAudio to allow applications to connect with audio devices.
-By default, PulseAudio allows all sample rates.
+By default, PulseAudio supports all sample rates.
 However, from Raspberry Pi OS Bookworm onwards, the Raspberry Pi uses PipeWire rather than PulseAudio for audio.
-By default, PipeWire only allows a sample rate of 48kHz.
+By default, PipeWire does note support all sample rates.

 You can check the install Raspberry Pi OS with: